taecontrol/moonguard-docs/docs/upgrade.md

 ]
 ```

-we have also added the `prune_server_monitoring` config, the `ServerMetricAlertEvent`
+We have also included the `prune_server_monitoring` configuration and added the
-and `ServerMetricAlertListener` classes in the event array.
+`ServerMetricAlertEvent` and `ServerMetricAlertListener` classes to the event array.

 ```php